Alexandre Baril: Biography

+teach gender and sexual diversity in French.

 Career

 Baril is an activist and public speaker for the rights of trans people, people living with disabilities, and those with suicidal thoughts.
 In media interviews, Baril has described the violence and discrimination experienced by trans and marginalized people.
 He denounces the social inequalities endured by these communities and shares solutions to put an end to them.

-The French-language neologisms he has coined and used (cisnormativité, cisgenrenormativité, transcapacité, suicidisme, etc.) represent contributions to many fields of study, including trans, gender, and (dis)ability studies, as well as critical suicidology.
+The French-language neologisms he has translatied, coined and used (cisnormativité, cisgenrenormativité, transcapacité, suicidisme, etc.) represent contributions to many fields of study, including trans, gender, and (dis)ability studies, as well as critical suicidology.
+More specifically, Baril translated and was one of the first scholars to use terms such as cisgenderism, cissexism, cis privilege, and transfeminism in French.
+He is credited by several scholars for having coined and conceptualized the term "transitude", inspired by (but different from) the notion of "transness" in English.

 Awards

 In December 2017, Baril was awarded the title of Personality of the Week by Radio-Canada (Canadian Broadcasting Corporation) for his involvement in the media after being hired by the University of Ottawa.
 As is mentioned in several interviews and articles, Baril is the first trans person to be hired by a Canadian university to teach gender and sexual diversity in French.

 In 2011, Baril received the Lana St-Cyr Award from the Aide aux transsexuels et transsexuelles du Québec (ATQ) in recognition of the major role he played in organizing the first trans protest in Quebec history on June 17, 2010, in Montreal.
 At the time, Baril was involved in PolitiQ-queer solidaire, an activist group fighting against all forms of heterosexist and cissexist oppression and exclusion in Quebec.
 Nearly 200 people gathered for the 2010 demonstration, which included community organizations advocating for the rights of trans people and leading public figures from legal, academic, and political sectors.
 The protesters demanded changes be made to Quebec's existing regulations requiring those seeking gender marker changes to their civil status to undergo forced sterilization, as well as more accessible ways of changing one's name.

+Moreover, Baril has been awarded several other research awards such as the Francophone CDSA-ACEH (Canadian Disability Studies Association) Tanis Doe Award for Canadian Disability Study and Culture (2020) and the Equity, Diversity and Inclusion President’s Award at the University of Ottawa (2021).
+His most recent book,"Undoing Suicidism: A Trans, Queer, Crip Approach to Rethinking (Assisted) Suicide" has won two awards, the International Association of Autoethnography and Narrative Inquiry’s Outstanding Book Award (Honorable Mention) (2024) and the International Congress of Qualitative Inquiry (ICQI) Qualitative Book Award (2025).

-In 2025, Baril was awarded the King Charles III Coronation Medal for his contributions to Canada through his academic research and his service to marginalised groups in Canada.
+In 2025, Baril was awarded the King Charles III Coronation Medal for his contributions to Canada through his academic research and his service to marginalized groups in Canada.